Elbow bump

-Urban youth
+History

 The elbow bump as a greeting is sometimes assumed to be derived from the more well known fist bump, beginning in the 1980s.
-The earliest written record of the elbow bump by David Grimes supports this hypothesis.
-More recently, Shaquille O'Neal demonstrated the derivative nature of the elbow bump in relation to the fist bump in 2004, when he dismissed Kobe Bryant's greeting with a half-hearted elbow bump.
+Shaquille O'Neal demonstrated the derivative nature of the elbow bump in relation to the fist bump in 2004, when he dismissed Kobe Bryant's greeting with a half-hearted elbow bump.

 Popularity due to hygienic qualities

 2006 avian flu outbreak

 A recent advocate of the elbow bump is the World Health Organization.
 In 2006, due to fears of a possible avian flu pandemic, the WHO proposed using the elbow bump as a means of "keeping other people's cooties at arms length."
 Michael Bell has been a principal advocate for using the elbow bump, noting that it can also help constrain the spread of diseases such as Ebola, by modeling social behavior that limits physical contact.

 2009 swine flu pandemic

 The elbow bump got renewed interest when the 2009 swine flu pandemic in Mexico began growing into a worldwide pandemic.
 By 2009, the elbow bump had grown so large in popularity that people in Mexico had taken it upon themselves to utilize the elbow bump to reduce the spread of disease.
 As in 2006, the elbow bump was supported by a number of health officials, such as Sanjay Gupta, CNN's chief medical correspondent.